-Each year, people around the world celebrate Positive Thinking Day on September 13th.
+Oh yeah, we have some awesome Positive Journal Prompts for you.
+You see, each year, people around the world celebrate Positive Thinking Day on September 13th.
 This very special day is a time to focus on all the good in the world and to look for the silver linings.
+Now…

 Questions on optimism, gratitude, and generosity will get kids thinking about the benefits of positive thinking, while prompts on acts of kindness and morning mantras offer strategic ways to add the practice of positivity into daily life.

-Use these 33 new Positive Thinking Day writing prompts to boost your students’ happiness—and to show them the power that a sunshine-y outlook can bring to life!
+Ok, get to it and use these 33 Positive journal prompts and writing ideas to boost your students’ happiness—and to show them the power that a sunshine-y outlook can bring to life.

-33 Prompts to Promote Optimism and Health on Positive Thinking Day
+33 Positive Journal Prompts to Promote Optimism (Inspired by Positive Thinking Day!)

 - What is something that always puts you in a good mood?